 1. This Charter defines the purpose, authority and responsibilities of the Evaluation and Internal Audit Office (EAO).

 2. The Charter shall be periodically reviewed and updated as required.
-Any subsequent changes to the Charter shall be reviewed by the Evaluation and Audit Advisory Committee (EAAC) Group on Evaluation and Audit (AGEA) and the Secretary General, and approved by the Council.
+Any subsequent changes to the Charter shall be reviewed by the Evaluation and Audit Advisory Committee (EAAC) and the Secretary General, and approved by the Council.

 3. EAO is responsible for the systematic evaluation and internal audit of ICAO’s programmes, projects, and activities, with a view to assessing whether the Organization’s stated objectives and impacts have been achieved, and resources have been expended in accordance with applicable rules and regulations and with due regard to economy, efficiency and effectiveness.
-EAO also acts as a focal point for investigations.
+EAO also carries out investigations into cases of misconduct of a financial nature as handed over by the Ethics Officer.

 4. EAO is responsible for undertaking internal audit activities, evaluations and investigations.
-It may also provide additional value added services where these do not compromise EAO’s independence and objectivity.
+It may also provide additional advice to management where this does not compromise EAO’s independence and objectivity.

 A. Internal Audit